EMC Unity Monitoring

 The Dell EMC Unity package is compatible with:

 - EMC Unity Hybrid and All Flash storage arrays

 - 300, 400, 500 and 600 series

 As Dell releases newer versions of EMC Unity, LogicMonitor will test and extend coverage as necessary.

 LogicMonitor must provide the appropriate credentials in order to successfully access the resource.
 These credentials must belong to a Unisphere REST API user account that has been assigned the following minimum permissions:

 Once a Unisphere REST API user account is established, the following properties must be set on the EMC Unity resource within LogicMonitor.
-For more information on setting properties, see Device Properties.
+For more information on setting properties, see Resource and Instance Properties.

 API documentation can be found here: Unisphere Management REST API Programmer's Guide